soylentOrange/TeleDrive/README.md

 Then clone the repository, open it in [Visual Studio Code](https://code.visualstudio.com/), possibly adjust the `platformio.ini` to your likings and build it for your board.
 After a (successful) build, you can flash it using esptool (a hint on the command line is given after building).

 ## Acknowledgements

+* The TMC2209 Stepper Driver is controlled using the [TMC2209](https://github.com/janelia-arduino/TMC2209) library.

+* For generating the steps, the [FastAccelStepper](https://github.com/gin66/FastAccelStepper) library is used.

 * The favicon was prepared according (loosely) the guide [How to Favicon in 2025](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs).